UEFA club competition records and statistics: List of teams to have won the main European club competitions

-List of teams to have won all UEFA club competitions
+List of teams to have won all pre-1999 UEFA club competitions

-Until the first Europa Conference League final in 2022, Juventus was the only club in association football history to have won every men's official confederation tournaments.
+Until the first Conference League final in 2022, Juventus was the only club in association football history to have won every men's official confederation tournaments.

 Shows first win only in the case of club's multiple wins of same competition.

 German side Hamburg was the only club to have been runners-up in all six UEFA club competitions played until 2021.
-The club lost in the final of the European Cup Winners' Cup in 1968, the European Super Cup in 1977 and 1983, the final of the European Cup in 1980, the final of the UEFA Cup in 1982, the Intercontinental Cup in 1983, and the finals of the UEFA Intertoto Cup in 1999.
+The club lost the European Cup Winners' Cup final in 1968, the European Super Cup in 1977 and 1983, the European Cup final in 1980, the UEFA Cup final in 1982, the Intercontinental Cup in 1983, and the finals of the UEFA Intertoto Cup in 1999.